lmorgan168/lmorgan168.github.io/README.md

 - Modeling using Python libraries like Scikit-learn and PyTorch for NLP, GLM, and image recognition
 - Querying data with SQL
 - Building dashboards with Tableau
-- Creating and maintaining APIs using Flask and Postman
+- Creating and maintaining APIs using Flask and SQLAlchemy

 I have a passion for applying data-driven solutions to real-world problems.
 Check out my projects below!